 One of the strategies that WCRAS instituted in support of this objective is a fix-it ticket program for dog licensing.
-The goal of this program is to gain compliance by providing a Notice of Civil Penalty (NCP) which can be voided within a two-week period for a pet owner to license their dog, rather than be given an automatic penalty.
+The goal of this program is to gain owner compliance by providing a voidable Notice of Civil Penalty (NCP) which can be voided vacated within a two-week period for a pet if the owner to licenses their dog, rather than be given an automatic penalty fine.
 This program has been relatively successful with a two-year average of 57% compliance.